haojinIntel/streaming_benchmark/README.md

 7. Copy the project to every node which will generate data (the same hosts in conf/dataGenHosts) and ensure that the master node can log in these hosts without password.

 ## Run Benchmark
-Start Zookeeper, kafka, Spark, Blink first.
+Start Zookeeper, kafka, Spark, Flink first.
 Run flink benchmark: `sh bin/runFlinkBenchmark.sh`.
 Run spark benchmark: `sh bin/runSparkBenchmark.sh`.
 Run both flink and spark benchmark: `sh bin/runAll.sh`.